Aaronxvc/8-Bit-Computer-TTL-Logic-/README.md

 # Discrete 8-Bit Computer (TTL Logic)

 ## Overview
-Built a breadboard-based 8-bit computer using TTL logic, following a reference design.
+Built a breadboard based 8-bit computer using TTL logic, following a reference design.
 The goal was not originality, but to understand computation at the **signal, timing, and power** level through hands on implementation and debugging.

 This project focuses on *physical computation*: how abstract logic becomes real behavior once voltage, timing, and noise are involved.

+## Motivation

+Modern digital systems rely on enforced determinism: clean clocks, strict initialization, wide noise margins, and carefully managed timing.

+This project pauses before those constraints are fully imposed in order to observe:
+- how state emerges during power up
+- how timing and propagation delay influence outcomes
+- how registers settle into biased but repeatable states
+- where abstraction diverges from physical behavior

+These observations are documented as part of understanding computation not just as logic, but as a physical process.

 ---

 ## What I Built
 - Clock module (manual + astable)